berkley4/ungoogled-chromium-debian/.github/README.md

     - it takes out much of the complexity might otherwise be present in debian/rules
     - it handles dependencies, patches, enabling/disabling system libraries and components
     - set variables when running the script eg PIPEWIRE=0 PULSE=0 QT=0 ./debian/configure.sh
+- A script is provided to automate the building of a Widevine CDM deb package

 - - - -